bhagirath-bhp/carbon-inspector-for-your-code/readme.md

 ## Feedback and Support

-If you have any feedback, suggestions, or issues, please [open an issue](link-to-issue-tracker) on GitHub.
-For support inquiries, contact us at [support@example.com](mailto:support@example.com).
+If you have any feedback, suggestions, or issues, please [open an issue](https://github.com/bhagirath-bhp/carbon-inspector-for-your-code/issues) on GitHub.

-## License

-This project is licensed under the [MIT License](link-to-license-file).